Using less of the Colorado River takes a willing farmer and $45 million in federal funds

 These findings point to a stumbling block that the UCRC and other agencies must overcome if they hope to create a longer-term conservation program.

 Hagenstein, the Wyoming rancher, has experienced those attitudes firsthand.
-Because of her participation in the SCPP, she has been the target of insults and name-calling.
+She has been on the receiving end of insults and name-calling because of her participation in the SCPP.

 “I didn't anticipate it would be so beneficial,” she said.
 “It bought us time to stay in ranching is the long and the short of it.
 So, I’m most grateful for the abundance that the federal government offered us. … You know, some would call it a golden goose.”